nholtz/sanal-book/_build/text/sdbeams/beam-reaction-problems.md

   url: /text/sdbeams/beam-example-1.html
   title: 'Beam Reactions Examples'
 next_page:
-  url:
+  url: /text/sdbeams/frame-reactions-1.html
-  title: ''
+  title: 'Frame Reactions, Part 1'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # 2: Forces in Statically Determinate Beams and Plane Frames

-## 2.6: Problems - Reactions in Beams
+## Suggested Problems - Reactions in Beams

-Solve all of the following beam problems.
+Solve for the reactions for all of the following beam problems and show your results on a complete free body diagram.
 Click on the link to see the answer.

 ### Problem 01